- 1 Tbsp low sodium soy sauce 15 mL

 Curried Tofu in Pita Bread

 Make sure your curry powder is less than six months old to ensure the best flavor!
 Using neutral-tasting canola oil helps those lively spices stand out.
-This dish is also great simply served with rice.

 Roasted Vegetable Tofu Soup